 Iterating the workshop structure with Edinburgh Futures Institute

-Hosted by our research partner, the Edinburgh Centre for Data, Culture & Society (CDCS), we’ll be running one of our 100-year plan workshops in tandem with researchers from the Edinburgh Futures Institute.
-They’ll be enhancing our current workshop design with insights from the broader futures sector.
+Hosted by our research partner, the Edinburgh Centre for Data, Culture & Society (CDCS), we ran one of our 100-year plan workshops in tandem with researchers from the Edinburgh Futures Institute, who also enhanced our current workshop design with insights from the broader futures sector.

 Here’s the blurb: